 What You Need To Know About Non-Contingent Loan Approval

-If you’ve never purchased a home before, you might not be familiar with a contingency offer.
+If this is your first time buying a house, you might not be familiar with the term: contingency offer.
 In fact, you might not even understand the offer process at all, so let’s start there.

-Step one, you work with a personal loan officer and get pre-approved for a home loan.
-Second, you find your dream home.
-Easy enough.
-Third, you work with your realtor and create a purchase agreement.
-This is a binding contract that outlines all the terms of your offer.
+Step one, work with a personal loan officer to get pre-approved for a home loan.
+Step two, find your dream home.
+Step three, work with your Realtor to create a purchase agreement.
+Your purchase agreement is a binding contract that outlines all the terms of your offer.

 You sign this and submit the purchase agreement to the seller.
-Hopefully, they sign it and return it to you, (typically after a little back and forth including counter-offers), Now you have a legally binding deal.
+After negotiations and possible counter-offers, the seller signs the agreement and returns it to you.
+Now you have a legally binding deal.
 Within your purchase agreement, there are almost always contingency requests.
-So, what is a contingency when buying a house?

 Examples of common contingency clauses:

 - Mortgage approval (commonly used when borrower was not pre-approved)

 - Who pays the closing fees and mortgage points